-Fair value of the note payable was determined based upon the outstanding balance at December 31, 2021 and 2020, because it is short term and tied to a variable interest rate.
-Fair value of the long-term debt was determined under the fair value measurements and disclosure accounting rules based on market pricing of similar debt instruments that are actively trading.
+Fair value of the note payable was determined based upon the outstanding balance at December 31, 2022 and 2021, because it is short term and tied to a variable interest rate.
+Fair value of the long-term debt was determined under the fair value measurements and disclosure accounting rules based on market pricing of similar debt instruments that are actively traded.
 We determine fair value for our debt the same way that we value corporate fixed maturities in our investment portfolio.
 Fair value can vary with macroeconomic conditions.
-Regardless of the fluctuations in fair value, the outstanding principal amount of our long-term debt is \$793 million at both December 31, 2021 and 2020.
+Regardless of the fluctuations in fair value, the outstanding principal amount of our long-term debt was \$793 million at December 31, 2022 and 2021.
 None of the long-term debt is encumbered by rating triggers.
 The note payable and long-term debt were classified as Level 2 as an active market does not exist, but fair value is determined based on observable inputs.